 As enjoyable as Conquest!
 Medieval Realms is, it has some stability problems at the time of writing and these are unfortunate.
 Attempting to change the screen resolution or attempting to go from full screen to windowed mode crashes the game.
 Even opening the pause menu and attempting to close it resulted in a back to desktop crash.
 Such instability is rather irritating to say the least.
 We played the game using the latest update at the time of writing (version 1.8) so hopefully future updates will remedy these problems but for now it’s all a bit of a mess.
 The game is also lacking an end of turn summary.
 On the bigger maps and against multiple opponents it can be really tricky keeping up with what your opponents have done during their turn.

 The presentation of Conquest!
 Medieval Realms is simple but tasteful.
-The various units, which look like they've been taken from a medieval themed chess set, all look rather pleasing.
-The hex-based maps are rather plain in their design but they are easy on the eyes and it's always easy to make out what the specific territory hexes are.
-The game doesn't use any speech and all of the instructions are given in text.
+The various units, which look like they’ve been taken from a medieval themed chess set, all look rather pleasing.
+The hex-based maps are rather plain in their design but they are easy on the eyes and it’s always easy to make out what the specific territory hexes are.
+The game doesn’t use any speech and all of the instructions are given in text.
 In fact all of the information in the game is given visually either through the use of colour-coding, text or numbers.
-There isn't an interactive tutorial, which is unfortunate as the game sorely needs one, but there are three tutorial screens that explain how to play the game and provide important pieces of information.
+So basically if you follow these texts and understand the gaming, you will certainly be able to perform well.
+Just how you manage to excel in your investments made in Bitcoins.
+You can always try these out and find out more relevance between this game and Bitcoins to understand how excellence appears in real.
+There isn’t an interactive tutorial, which is unfortunate as the game sorely needs one, but there are three tutorial screens that explain how to play the game and provide important pieces of information.
 Essentially then, Conquest!
 Medieval Realms is deaf gamer friendly.